 Why do we unschool?

 From day one, most of what I reported on the required NYS quarerly homeschool reports was real life learning!
-We visited farms, went to sheep shearings, made maple syrup, learned primitive skills at wilderness school, read and watched Little House - and put it all down as social studies/history.
-We read about diverse ways of celebrating holidays - more history.
-We planted gardens, observed seasons and the circle of life, read books about animals, tracked animals and observed them outdoors - and recorded it all as science.
+We visited farms, went to sheep shearings, made maple syrup, learned primitive skills at wilderness school, read and watched Little House, explored Native American stories and history - and put it all down as social studies/history.
+We read about diverse ways of celebrating holidays worldwide - more history.
+We planted gardens, observed seasons and the circle of life, read books about animals, tracked animals, and observed them outdoors - and recorded it all as science.

 What do I love most about unschooling?

 How do you know your kid is really learning without tests?